flightstats/hub/README.md

 ## overview

-The Hub is a fault tolerant, highly available REST API for data distribution and storage.
+The Hub is a fault tolerant, highly available HTTP API for data distribution and storage.

 Data
 Channels contain uniquely addressable items that are iterable and query-able by time.
 Each item may be up to to 40 MB.